Alessandro1103/obsidian/Vault1/Zettelkasten/Homework 1.md

 m = \sum_{i=1}^{n} d_i - 3(n + 1 - l)
 $$
 where $m$ denotes the mobility, $d_i$ are the degrees of freedom at each joint, $n$ is the number of joints, and $l$ is the number of links, including the fixed link or frame.
-Considering that each joint in our mechanism, whether active or passive, contributes a single degree of freedom, and there are no additional constraints affecting the mobility:
+Considering that each joint in our mechanism, whether active or passive, contributes a single degree of freedom, and there are no additional constraints affecting the mobility.
-The summation of the degrees of freedom provided by each joint is:
 $$
 \begin{align*}
 & \sum_{i=1}^{n} d_i = 4 \times 1 = 4 & m = 4 - 3(4 + 1 - 4) = 4 - 3 = 1